lechu445/LightXmlWriter/README.md

 * LightXmlWriter does not use XmlWriterSettings

-It only uses its default settings, that's why it is light :)
+It only uses its default settings - that's why it is light.
 What are the default settings?
 It does not do any validation at run-time, no pretty-print of output, no XML declaration.
 So it is just simple writer.